Towards Healthcare Research & Consulting

 Which Product and Service Type Dominated the Cardiotoxicity Screening Market in 2025?

-In 2025, the assay kits, reagents, and ready-to-use cells (iPSC-cardiomyocytes, dyes, media) segment registered dominance in the market.
+In 2025, the assay kits, reagents, and ready-to-use cells (iPSC-cardiomyocytes, dyes, media) segment registered dominance in the market by 36% share.
 Kits, like the EarlyTox Cardiotoxicity Kit, support measuring intracellular calcium flux, mitochondrial membrane potential, and general cytotoxicity.
 This segment also encompasses calcium-sensitive dyes, like FLIPR Calcium 5, & specialized media, such as MyoMax.
 Additionally, axocells confirmed against the Comprehensive in vitro Pro-arrhythmia Assay (CiPA) compound panel for high-throughput electrophysiology & calcium imaging.

 Contract Testing Services/CRO Screening Programs